 - Check the Library catalogue and Journals A-Z to confirm the item isn’t already available

 - Request an ILL using the links at the top of this page.

 Please note: You won’t be able to request an ILL if your library account is blocked.
 Your account will become blocked if fines reach £10 or more.
 You can pay your fines in your library account.
 Once your fines are below £10 we can continue with your ILL request.

 Most of the requests go to the British Library - they have millions of items in stock.
 When a book arrives for you, an email will be sent to your Bath Spa email address.
 The British Library will email journal articles and chapters directly to your Bath Spa email address.

 If they are unable to supply the item, we will try to source a copy from another lending library in the UK.
 Other lending libraries will send articles and chapters to us, and we will forward these to you by email wherever possible.

 As a general guide, articles and chapters delivered can arrive within one week, providing they are available from the British Library.

-If articles are sourced from another lending library, they make take a little longer.
+If articles are sourced from another lending library, they may take a little longer.